 You turn on your iPad and notice that instead of all the apps lining up on your home screen lie you’re used to, the iPad keeps rebooting.
 This is what most users call a device that is stuck in a reboot loop.
-The problem is common and can be caused by a number of factors that can include a jailbreak that didn’t go quite as planned, an iOS Upgrade or even a virus attack.
+The problem is common and can be caused by a number of factors that can include a jailbreak that didn’t go quite as planned, an iOS upgrade to 10.3 or even a virus attack.

 Regardless of how it happened, the problem can cause you sleepless nights especially if you don’t know how to fix it or you don’t want to risk losing data while you try to fix it.
 If this sounds like your predicament, you have come to the right place.
 We are going to show you how you can get your iPad out of this reboot loop in just a few minutes without losing any of the data on the device.

 One of the easiest ways to fix a device that is stuck in the reboot loop is to hard reset it.
 You do this by holding down the Sleep/Wake and home buttons down for at least 25-30 seconds.
 The device will restart in a few seconds.
 If it doesn’t work the first time, try it again in an hour or so.

 Part 2 Fix an iPad Stuck in Boot Loop without Losing Data

 With the right tool and the right processes, you can get your iPad out of this boot loop without losing any of the data on your device. if you are wondering what the right tool is, it is iMyFone D-Back iPad Data Recovery for Win or iMyFone D-Back iPad Data Recovery for Mac, a program that is designed to fix any issue you may be having with your device.
 The following are just some of the reasons why it is the right tool for the job.